Portrait

 Chinmay Savadikar, Xi Song, Tianfu Wu

-paper web code
+pdf web code

 Preprint